astral-sh/setup-uv/README.md

 ### Local cache path

-This action controls where uv stores its cache on the runner's filesystem.
-You can change the default (`/tmp/setup-uv-cache`) by specifying the path with the `cache-local-path` input.
+This action controls where uv stores its cache on the runner's filesystem by setting `UV_CACHE_DIR`.
+It defaults to `setup-uv-cache` in the `TMP` dir, `D:\a\_temp\uv-tool-dir` on Windows and `/tmp/setup-uv-cache` on Linux/macOS.
+You can change the default by specifying the path with the `cache-local-path` input.

 ```yaml
 - name: Define a custom uv cache path